ascentai/diy-gym/README.md

     xyz: [0.0, 0.0, 0.65]

     controller:
-        addon: position_controller
+        addon: ik_controller
         rest_position: [0.0, 2.9, 0.0, 1.3, 4.2, 1.4, 0.0, 1.0, 1.0, 1.0]
-        end_effector_frame: j2s7s300_joint_end_effector
+        end_effector: j2s7s300_joint_end_effector

+    lazy_robot:
+        addon: electricity_cost
+        xyz: [0.1,0.1,0.1]

 grab_r2d2:
     addon: reach_target
-        target_position: [0.1, 0.5, 0.7]
+    source_model: robot
-        frame: j2s7s300_joint_end_effector
+    source_frame: j2s7s300_joint_end_effector

-    lazy_robot:
+    target_model: r2d2

+where_is_r2d2:
-        addon: electricity_cost
+    addon: object_state_sensor
+    source_model: robot
+    source_frame: j2s7s300_joint_end_effector
+    target_model: r2d2
 ```

 These additions will do the following:
-* `controller` attached to the jaco arm will allow an agent to control the 3D pose of its end effector.
+* `controller` attached to the robot arm will allow an agent to control the 3D pose of its end effector.
 * `arm_camera` will capture RGB and depth from the protruding arm of R2D2 and add those to the `observations` dictionary
+* `where_is_r2d2` will measure the distance from the end effector of the robot arm to the r2d2 and add these values to the `observations` dictionary
-* `grab_r2d2` will entice agents to pick up the R2D2 by calculating a penalty for the distance between it and the Jaco's end effector.
+* `grab_r2d2` will entice agents to pick up the R2D2 by calculating a penalty for the distance between it and the robot's end effector.
-* `lazy_robot` will calculate a penalty for the amount of joint torque currently being applied by the jaco and this penalty will be included in the reward value returned by `step`
+* `lazy_robot` will calculate a penalty for the amount of joint torque currently being applied by the robot and this penalty will be included in the reward value returned by `step`

 All this information is automatically reflected in DIYGym's action/observation spaces, as well as in the dictionaries it returns `step` and `reset`.